 The Slave Trade in New England

 English settlers had tried to enslave Indians in 1636 and 1637, capturing them after they lost the Pequot War.
 The Indians made lousy slaves, however, as the Puritans complained they would 'not endure the yoke.'
-So they sent the captured Indians to Bermuda, which prevented them from uprising, and exchanged them for enslaved Africans.
+So they sent the captured Indians to Bermuda, preventing them from uprising.
+The Puritans then exchanged the Indian prisoners for enslaved Africans.

 The Massachusetts Puritans in 1641 made slavery legal.
 And until the 18th century, it was Massachusetts merchants who mostly supplied slaves to New England.
 Peter Faneuil built Faneuil Hall in Boston with money inherited from his uncle's slave trade.